 - Accounts payable — Are you getting a good deal from your vendors?
 Is inefficiency costing you in terms of penalties and interest for late payments?
 Can you negotiate better payment terms from your vendors?

 In many ways, your working capital ratio is like the “check engine” light on your car’s dashboard.
 It alerts you to a potential problem, but it does not pinpoint the precise concern.
 Often, it’s best to consult an expert who can help you determine your optimal level of working capital based on the nature of your business.

 Contact Breon & Associates in Harrisburg

 At Breon & Associates, we have extensive experience across numerous industries.
 Think of us as the mechanics who can look under your hood and tell you exactly what engine component needs to be tuned.
 Contact us today.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an online consultation or an online training event.

 415 Market Street, Suite #205